Jessica Simpson Cries "Help!!!!" for Extremely Swollen Pregnancy Feet

-A very pregnant Jessica Simpson is at a loss when it comes to her super-swollen ankles and feet.
-The star recently took to Instagram to share a photo of her dilemma, asking her followers for remedies and help.
+Last week, a very pregnant Jessica Simpson was at a loss when it came to her super-swollen ankles and feet.
+The star took to Instagram to share a photo of her dilemma, asking her followers for remedies and help.

 Some other commenters also warned the mom-to-be about preeclampsia (aka toxemia), a serious pregnancy complication that both Beyoncé and Kim Kardashian suffered from during their pregnancies.
 It's characterized by high blood pressure and damage to the liver and kidneys, according to the Mayo Clinic.
 Sudden weight gain and swelling are some symptoms to look out for.
 It's always worth checking with your doctor to rule it out since, left untreated, it can be fatal.